w3c/wai-curricula/content/content-author/plain-language.md

   * short sentences
   * active voice
 * provide the extended form for abbreviations and acronyms
-* use iconography to help understand text content
+* use icons and symbols to help users understand text content
 * use equivalent text alternatives to help understand content from images and other graphics
+* write clear and meaningful link text to communicate the link purpose
 * collaborate with designers and developers to ensure:
   * appropriate contrast ratio for content
   * easy to read and easy to understand font types